gusztavvargadr/packer/README.md

 ## Usage

-Simple [Vagrant] environments demonstrating the capabilities of the published boxes are available [in this repository][WikiUsage].
+Simple [Vagrant] environments demonstrating the capabilities of the published boxes are available [in this repository][Samples].

 See the [documentation][WikiUsage] for more details on using the images.